abw/svg-icon-librarian-js/README.md

 work with Static Site Generation (SSG) in a Next.js project and that led me down the path to writing this module.

-The librarian can extract icons from the solid and regular FontAwesome free icon sets so that you can build your own icon library that only contains the icons that you need.
+The librarian can extract icons from the free FontAwesome icon sets (`solid`, `regular` and `brands`) so that you can build your own icon library that only contains the icons that you need.

 It also allows you to define your own custom SVG icons which are added into the library.
 You can add SVG files to a directory, run the